Vision Screening Online Training Program

 Conjunctivitis - or pink eye, is commonly seen among children and should be referred immediately.
 It is usually due to an infection (bacterial or viral) or irritation, chemical or allergic cause.
 Conjunctivitis that is due to an infection, is often characterized by white-colored drainage coming from one or both eyes.
 Preventing spread of the organism with constant hand washing and use of separate towels is important.
 Conjunctivitis that is due to an irritation usually has clear drainage and reddened sclera.

-Photo courtesy of Denis Stark, Pediatric Opthalmology and Strabismus.
-[Attn: Non-MDH Link]
+Photo courtesy of Denis Stark, Pediatric Ophthalmology and Strabismus.

 Example of child with acute bacterial conjunctivitis (pink eye)